lesonly/GFINet/README.md

 - download or put the RGB saliency benchmark datasets ([Baidu drive](https://pan.baidu.com/s/1kUPZGSe1CN4AOVmB3R3Qxg code：sfx6)) in the folder of `dataset` for training or test.

-## generate the edge mask
+## generate the thicker edge mask
-After preparing the data folder, you need to use the edge_mask.py to generate the edge mask for training.
+After preparing the data folder, you need to use the edge_mask.py to generate the thicker edge mask for training.
 Run this command
 ```
 python edge_mask.py
 ```